 - Hair styling products with alcohol dry out the hair; avoid their use.

-- Avoid using hair styling products directly on your scalp; they tend to clog the pores on your head.
+- Avoid using hair styling products directly on your scalp; they tend to clog the pores on your scalp.

 - Before entering a pool, wet your hair so it soaks up the “top” water instead of chlorinated water.